Gluten-Free Sugar Cookie Bars

 2. Combine The Dry Ingredients.
 In a medium bowl, combine gluten-free flour blend, cornstarch, and salt.
 Whisk to combine and set aside.

 3. Cream The Butter, Cream Cheese & Sugar.
 In the bowl of a stand mixer (or in a large bowl with a hand mixer), combine softened butter, cream cheese, and sugar.
-Cream together 2-3 minutes or until light, fluffy, and smooth.
+Cream together on medium speed 2-3 minutes with the paddle attachment,ย or until light, fluffy, and smooth.ย

 4. Add Egg, Vanilla & Almond Extract.
 Mix in the room temperature egg, vanilla and almond extract.